-The Data Analysis and Tactical Operations Center (DATOC) provides rapid, flexible, and responsive management plans for combating Huanglongbing and the Asian citrus psyllid in California citrus.
-Read more about us.
+The Data Analysis and Tactical Operations Center (DATOC) provides data driven solutions built on hard analytics for combating Huanglongbing and the Asian citrus psyllid in California citrus.
+Read more about us or contact us.